yuting7/yuting7.github.io/projects/project-4.md

 It is my first time to creating shapes in java which makes me so excited at that time.
 In this code, I draw a house and had cloud on top of the house but the cloud can be move by zoom in or out.

+From this assignment, I learned how to design Applet in java.
+I also want to learn how to make moving image in Applet in java.
+I fell there will be a lot of fun to draw different shapes and learned deeper knowlege for dessign Applet.

 Here is the code that I wrote: